 - Being passed up for a raise or promotion;

 - Receiving a pay cut or a demotion;

 - Being relocated or reassigned;

 - Physical harm to personal property.

-If you have experienced any of this unlawful treatment, contact an employment law attorney at Schaeffer Law.
+If you have experienced any of this unlawful treatment, contact an wrongful termination attorney at Schaeffer Law.